Welcome to my website!

 I am a Ph.D.
 Candidate in Political Science at Yale University.

 I study international relations and security, focusing on military recruitment, battlefield effectiveness, and civil–military relations.
 My dissertation examines how a country’s military recruitment system affects the performance of its armed forces in battle.
-I am also interested in democracy and war, public nuclear attitudes, soft power, East Asian security, the political economy of conflict, political violence, and conflict-related sexual violence.
+I am also interested in democracy and war, public nuclear attitudes, China and international politics, East Asian security, the political economy of conflict, political violence, and conflict-related sexual violence.
 In my work, I employ both quantitative and qualitative methods.

 I hold an M.A. and M.Phil. in Political Science (en route to a Ph.D.) from Yale University.
 Before Yale, I earned my M.P.P. from the University of Chicago Harris School of Public Policy and dual undergraduate degrees in public policy and political science from Sungkyunkwan University in Seoul, South Korea.